AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections-assets-view.md

 >[!CONTEXTUALHELP]
 >id="assets_collections"
 >title="Manage Collections"
->abstract="A collection is a set of assets, folders, or other collections within Assets Essentials.
+>abstract="A collection is a set of assets, folders, or other collections within Assets view.
 Use collections to share assets between users.
 Unlike folders, a collection can include assets from different locations.
 You can share multiple collections with a user.
 Each collection contains references to assets.
 The referential integrity of assets is maintained across collections."

-A collection is a set of assets, folders, or other collections within Adobe Experience Manager Assets Essentials.
+A collection is a set of assets, folders, or other collections within Adobe Experience Manager Assets view.
 Use collections to share assets between users.

 Unlike folders, a collection can include assets from different locations.